 |Dial-in:||+1 (866) 221-1882 or +1 (470) 495-9179 (International)|

-The live webcast can be accessed HERE.
+The live webcast can be accessed at www.calibremining.com in the Events and Webcast section under the Investor Relations tab.
 The live audio webcast will be archived and made available for replay at www.calibremining.com.
 Presentation slides which will accompany the conference call will be made available in the Investors section of the Calibre website under Presentations, prior to the conference call.

 Darren Hall, MAusIMM, SVP & Chief Operating Officer, Calibre Mining Corp. is a “qualified person” as set out under NI 43-101 has reviewed and approved the scientific and technical information in this press release.

 Calibre Mining is a Canadian-listed gold mining and exploration company with two 100%-owned operating gold mines in Nicaragua.
 The Company is focused on sustainable operating performance and a disciplined approach to growth.